This page explains how to connect SAP Ariba to SAP Cloud ALM to enable monitoring.

 The following video demonstrates the setup steps to connect SAP Ariba to SAP Cloud ALM.

-Please note: Starting November 15th, 2021 the steps in SAP Ariba slightly differ from the steps shown in the video.
+Please note: Starting November 15th, 2021 the steps in SAP Ariba API Portal slightly differ from the steps shown in the video.
+You no longer have to open a ticket with SAP Ariba Support to assign the correct API to your application.
+Instead you can assign the correct API yourself.
 Please see the documentation below for details.

 To be able to collect messages from SAP Ariba you need to be on-boarded to the SAP Ariba API portal.
 In this portal a client application will be created which then allows you to collect information on SAP Ariba messages.

 Most customers will already have at least one person in their organization that has access to the SAP Ariba API portal.

 If no-one in your company has access, or your company does not yet have an organization in the SAP Ariba API portal, please follow the FAQ How do I create a new organization in API Developer Portal?

 Once you have access to the SAP Ariba API portal please proceed as described here: